Wheat Stem Sawfly: A New Pest of Colorado Wheat

 - Several parasitic wasps attack wheat stem sawfly but the presence and effectiveness of natural enemies in Colorado has not been determined.

 The wheat stem sawfly is a native grassfeeding insect that has long been a threat to spring wheat production in the northern plains.
 In the early 1980s, however, it emerged as a significant pest of winter wheat as well.
 Since then, sawfly infestations in winter wheat have spread from North Dakota and Montana into southeastern Wyoming, the Nebraska Panhandle, and, most recently, northeastern Colorado.
 Damage to winter wheat was first reported in Colorado in 2010, from areas along Colorado Highway 14 in Weld County.
+Since that time, it has been found infesting winter wheat as far south as Baca County.

 |Figure 1: Adult wheat stem sawfly.|